joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 ## Mathematical Overview

 This document provides a mathematical overview of the core concepts underlying the video stabilization system.
-It explains how camera motion is modeled and estimated using homography and more specifically rigid-body transformations, and describes the decomposition of these transformations into fundamental geometric parameters.
+It explains how camera motion is modeled and estimated using homography and more specifically rigid (Euclidean) transformations, and describes the decomposition of these transformations into fundamental geometric parameters.
 Understanding these principles is essential for grasping how the stabilizer separates and selectively suppresses different types of camera movement.

 > **Note:** The following mathematical overview assumes that the reader is familiar with fundamental concepts in **Linear Algebra** (such as matrices, determinants, and matrix factorizations) and **Projective Geometry** (including homogeneous coordinates, projective transformations, and the geometric interpretation of homographies).
 A solid grasp of these topics is essential for understanding the derivations and parameterizations presented below.

 ### Homography Decomposition into fundamental parameters
+The homography matrix is a central mathematical tool for modeling the geometric relationship between two images or views of an approximately planar scene(*) related by camera motion.
+To better understand and manipulate the effects of camera movement, it is useful to decompose the homography into a set of interpretable parameters, each corresponding to a fundamental geometric transformation such as rotation, scaling, shear, translation, and perspective distortion.
+This section introduces the mathematical framework for homography decomposition, outlines the meaning of each parameter, and explains how this decomposition enables fine-grained control over video stabilization and motion analysis.

+(*A scene is considered "approximately planar or flat" if the differences in depth within the scene are much smaller than the distance from the camera to the scene.)

 Below we cite (with small adaptations) from the popular, highly regarded *Multiple View Geometry in Computer Vision* book [1]:
 > A projective transformation can be decomposed into a chain of transformations, where each matrix in the chain represents a transformation higher in the hierarchy than the previous one: